Baguio Philippines Travel Guide: Hotels, What to Do & Itinerary

 In fact, Hotel 45 is only six minutes away from SM Baguio Mall and Session Road on foot.
 It also takes 16 minutes to walk to Burnham Park and Harrison Road from Hotel 45.

-This hotel features a bar, a restaurant, as well as a spa and sauna facility.
-Hotel 45 also offers private rooms equipped with free wi-fi and TV.
+This hotel features a bar and a restaurant, as well as a spa and sauna facility.
+Hotel 45 also offers private rooms equipped with WiFi and a TV.
 If you want a reasonably priced hotel near SM Baguio, then Hotel 45 is your best bet.

 Venus Parkview Hotel